Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting-1.md

 ```

 The first value from the ouput is the public key and second value is the private key.
-The public key has to be shared in advance while submitting the KYC form.
 The private key is required to start the seed node.

 :::info